 New-VMGroup, Get-VMGroup, Rename-VMGroup, Remove-VMGroup, Add-VMGroupMember, Remove-VMGroupMember

-The VM Group cmdlets is to group multiple virtual machines into one group, for example a three tier application which is consist of back-end database, mid-tier application and front-tier webserver, or if you want to manage a group of Virtual Machines altogether.
+The VM Group cmdlets are to group multiple virtual machines into one group, for example, a three-tier application which is consists of a back-end database, mid-tier application, and front-tier web server, or if you want to manage a group of Virtual Machines altogether.

 First, you need to create a new Group and choose the Group Type (VMCollectionType or ManagementCollectionType)

 Next, you can start adding Virtual Machines into the group using Add-VMGroupMember / Remove-VMGroupMember.
 Limited functionality at the moment.